gridcoin-community/Gridcoin-Research/README.md

 if they don't match the project's coding conventions (see [coding.txt](doc/coding.txt)) or are controversial.

-The master branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/gridcoin/Gridcoin-Research/tags) are regularly created to indicate new stable release versions of Gridcoin.

 Feature branches are created when there are major new features being worked on by several people.